The Separation—a Military Wife’s Leadership

 The family took up residence in newly constructed apartment type quarters on the third floor.
 The captain had a surprise waiting—the windows of the quarters had been painted with a Christmas theme of the baby Jesus, Mary and Joseph and angels in gold tempera paint—and the family celebrated “their family” Christmas, with presents in the German style.
 That Christmas is remembered to this day.

 Through the three months of separation with all of the logistics along with caring for two young boys, the captain’s wife had demonstrated her leadership ability in this first major foray of independent family operations in the world of the military wife.
 She had worked with other wives in the same situation in a distaff role lending support and assistance.
 She had operated successfully and independently for these three months.
 By her example her two little boys had a good experience that set the tone for the future.

 The leadership abilities demonstrated by the captain’s wife would be further applied throughout the tour in Germany, the captain being almost continuously in the field.
-Her abilities would meet further challenges when the family relocated north to Fuerth, West Germany, initially living on the German economy before quarters became available.
+Her abilities would meet further challenges when the family relocated north to Fuerth, West Germany, initially living on the German economy before government quarters became available.
 Other leadership tests were on the horizon when the tour in Germany ended with reassignment to Ft.
 Knox, Kentucky and her husband’s later deployment for a year to Viet Nam.
-In the coming years there would be other troop unit heavy field deployment schedules and temporary duty deployments of up to three months at distant installations or schools as well as a return to Germany and another combat infantry division on Freedom’s Frontier seven years after the first tour in Germany completed .
+In the coming years there would be other troop unit heavy field deployment schedules and temporary duty deployments of up to three months at distant installations or schools as well as a return to Germany and assignment to another combat infantry division on Freedom’s Frontier seven years after the first tour in Germany completed .

 The captain’s wife and her leadership would rise to the occasion every time.